Black History: Myrtle Craig Mowbray & Talesha Dokes

-Talesha Dokes, was the first African American woman to earn a doctorate degree in fisheries and wildlife from Michigan State University.
-Dokes is conducting postdoc work on the American Marten in the Eastern Upper Peninsula of Michigan.
+Talesha Dokes, was the first African American woman to earn a doctorate degree in fisheries and wildlife from Michigan State University in 2020.
+Dokes conducted postdoc work on the American Marten in the Eastern Upper Peninsula of Michigan.

 "Hopefully I can leave a legacy and set an example like the people who’ve come before me to allow me the opportunity to be welcome and succeed here." - Talesha Dokes